kaciewebster/podcast-recommender/README.md

 ## The Recommender

 To see the details of how this recommender was created, please refer to the [recommender folder](recommender).
+This is a content-based recommender, which means that the podcasts are compared based on key words from their descriptions, categories, and languages.
+After vectorizing the key words, a feature matrix was created.
+Each row was a podcast, and each column was a key word with the cell being the number of times that word was used in that podcast's content.
+Therefore, each podcast now has a vector to describe it's content.
+Then, utilizing cosine similarity, the similarity score of each combination of podcasts was recorded into a new matrix.
+Referencing these similarity scores, the recommender was able to sort and pull the most similar podcasts.
+As for a sanity check, the recommender also returns the categories of each podcast to validate whether the recommendations are in fact similar.

 ## The Web Application